Skip to main content

 Because of these risks, many patients undergo medical nutrition therapy (MNT) to improve their quality of life and increase their chances of survival.

-MNT is a medically informed diet that can help people manage symptoms, cope with harsh treatments and treat conditions.
+MNT is a medically informed diet that can help people manage symptoms, cope with harsh treatments and treat conditions through a combination of nutrition education and behavioral counseling.
 Prescribed for everything from diabetes to chronic obstructive pulmonary disease (COPD), MNT is one of the most important examples of the relationship between health care and nutrition.

 For people with cancer, MNT often includes taking vitamins and mineral supplements or eating a protein- and calorie-rich diet.
 However, a team of nutrition and medical professionals must carefully monitor and adjust patients’ diets.